gem/oq-engine/doc/adv-manual/common-mistakes.rst

 Now you may continue with the `tips for running large hazard calculations`_:

-.. _tips for running large hazard calculations: hazard.rst
+.. _tips for running large hazard calculations: hazard.html